duplocloud/docs/aws/aws-faq.md

 ## Is the Duplocloud instance a single point of failure, and to what extent, if so?
 Who manages this instance?

 No. DuploCloud achieves High Availability (HA) using cluster management.
-And because you have an AWS account, your data is always secure in AWS.&#x20;
+And because you own your AWS account, your data is always secure in AWS.&#x20;

 Our customers have never been blocked from performing urgent configuration updates because DuploCloud is unavailable.
 If DuploCloud is down, it is similar to your DevOps engineer being unavailable.
 In this case, someone else can take their place by directly configuring AWS.&#x20;